nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Features
 Our InternBuddy has a number of features that you can use to organize your InternBuddy lists.
-These features follows a certain command format.
+These features follow a certain command format.
 If you haven't read it, please refer to the [User Guide Icons](#user-guide-icons) and [Command Formats](#command-formats) section first.
 If you are still confused, please refer to the [FAQ](#faq) section.
 Otherwise, you can start using the features listed below. :smile:

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Read the <a href="#glossary">Glossary</a> section to find some uncommon or niche words in the user guide.